Skip to main content

 What implied status does NOT allow

-You cannot leave Canada and re-enter on implied status alone.
-If you depart Canada while your extension application is pending, the application is abandoned.
-You would need a valid visa or eTA to re-enter, and you could be refused.
+You generally cannot leave Canada and re-enter on implied status alone.
+IRCC guidance indicates that if you depart Canada while your extension application is pending, you typically lose your maintained (implied) status and may be treated as having abandoned the application; the outcome can depend on your circumstances.
+You would generally need a valid visa or eTA to re-enter, and you could be refused.
+Confirm the current guidance on canada.ca.

 The "Flagpole" Myth: Leave and Come Back